 Dishes and other breakables should be packed in a dish pack ( a double walled box).

-A second layer of consisting bowls, serving dishes, etc is fine.
+The second layer of consisting bowls, serving dishes, etc is fine.
 You can also use coffee mugs or glasses.
 Again stand them up and put enough newsprint around handles to protect them.
 When packing wine glasses, put enough paper around the stems so each glass is a cylinder.
 Wine glasses should not have too much weight on them so if they are in a second layer make the top layer plastic cups, (lighter items), etc. to make the box manageable, but tightly packed with no space left open.
 Dish packs that follow the heavy bottom, medium middle layer and lighter top layer work well.

 PACKING A LARGE KITCHEN BOX: